 INTERNATIONAL STUDENTS and/or non-US Citizens: Vaccines are required as noted above.
 Additionally, these students are required to have a Tuberculin (TB) skin test or blood test for TB* with a negative result within the 12 months preceding the first day of classes (chest x-ray required if test is positive).
 The TB skin test or blood test for TB* must be performed in a United States facility.
 Please note: ECU Student Health Services only administers the blood test for TB* for enrollment requirements.*QuantiFERON®-TB Gold (QFT-G; Cellestis, Ltd., Carnegie, Australia) and T-Spot® are FDA approved blood tests for the detection of tuberculosis (TB) infection.

 If you have

 not submitted your immunizations or are missing necessary vaccinations, you have a minimal amount of time to

 complete requirements.
 Immunizations for enrollment should be obtained

 prior to coming to ECU at a local physician’s office, health department,

 medical office or urgent care center.Recommended ImmunizationsThe following are strongly recommended for college students, but not required:

 obtain your records, how to fill out the forms or ways to send them to

-Ready to fill out your required online Report of Medical History?
-Visit Online Student Health, and login with your ECU PirateID and password.You will see a link on the left hand menu to fill out your medical history.
+Student Health, visit our Submitting Records page.
+Need a form to take to your doctor so he/she can fill out your immunization history?
+Download and print our Immunization Record.Ready to fill out your required online Report of Medical History?
+Visit myPIRATEchart, and login with your ECU PirateID and password.You will see a link on the left hand menu to fill out your medical history.
 Please disable your pop up blocker or the form may not display or submit properly.
 We recommend using a desktop or PC to fill out the form rather than a tablet device.